bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/characters.md

 Dallus Lauren was the head of R&D at Arc/Hive (see [Project D.U.S.T.](../files/project_dust)).
 He passed away before 2037, as evidenced by the [D8 log](../files/lauren_d8_log) from his son [Ikaro (Ren) Lauren](ren).
+Dallus Lauren also invented the MOXYPAK and possibly synths, according to the same log.
 The project D.U.S.T. file explains that he suffers from mares, despite a desensitization protocol.

 The following is speculation and has not been confirmed: